EbruBaglan/rt2eb/README.md

 1 Documentation
 ----------------------
-The result for this part can be found in docs/index.html.
+The result for this part can be found in **docs/index.html**.
 Since the repository is private, Professor's suggestion for GitHub could not be realized.

 2 Jupyter Notebook
 -------------------
-Previously implemented solution for **Research Track 1 - Assignment 3** is reimplemented to give user a Jupyter Notebook interface.
+Previously implemented solution for Research Track 1 - Assignment 3 is reimplemented to give user a Jupyter Notebook interface.
 Interactive elements are presented for the user to choose among 3 different modalities of the robot's movement.
 The interface is able to

 1) Switch to the different modalities, and manage them
 2) Plot the robot position in 3D, the laser scanner data and show the number of reached/not-reached targets when returned to the main manu.